With You At Every Step

 An Alternative To Traditional Litigation

 With the passing of the Collaborative Process Act, now more than ever, collaborative law is an accepted and viable alternative for those seeking to bypass conventional litigation.
-Attorney Anne Prenner Schmidt of the Law Offices of Anne Schmidt, LLC is a knowledgeable, experienced collaborative divorce attorney serving clients throughout Illinois.
+Anne is a knowledgeable, experienced collaborative divorce attorney serving clients throughout Illinois.

 The Benefits Of Collaborative Divorce